project-chip/connectedhomeip/examples/lighting-app/efr32/README.md

     where : idx = 0 or 1 for Button PB0 or PB1 action = 0 for PRESSED, 1 for
     RELEASE Test toggling the LED with
     `rpcs.chip.rpc.LightingService.ButtonEvent(idx=1,action=0)`

+## Memory settings

+While most of the RAM usage in CHIP is static allowing easier debugging and optimization with symbols analysis, we still need some HEAP for the crypto and OpenThread.
+Size of the HEAP can be modify by changing the value of `SL_STACK_SIZE` define inside of the BUILD.gn file of this example.
+Please take note that a HEAP size smaller than 5k can and will cause a Mbedtls failure during the BLE rendez-vous.

+To track memory usage you can set `enable_heap_monitoring = true` either in the BUILD.gn file or pass it as a build argument to gn.
+This will print on the RTT console the RAM usage of each individual task and the number of Memory allocation and Free.
+While this is not extensive monitoring you're welcome to modify the `examples/platform/efr32/MemMonitoring.cpp` to add your own memory tracking code inside the `trackAlloc` and `trackFree` function